 If there's a key position open in your organization, you'll want to fill it as quickly as possible with the best person out there.
 The usual process of finding candidates involves writing a job description, searching through the best resumes, checking LinkedIn profiles, and then narrowing down your list to the top candidates to interview.

 Conducting interviews is a tough job.
 It's essential to look beyond the required technical skills of each candidate.
 The necessary skills are only part of the full picture when you're looking for the top person for the job.
 These technical skills (such as relevant experience and computer abilities) are often referred to as "hard skills."

 It’s also important to consider the “soft skills” of your potential employee — his or her communication, interpersonal, and listening skills.
 Will this person get along well with the team?
 Are they personable?
 Work with Canada's leading executive search firm to filter through your candidates quickly and easily.
+Or work with a more boutique executive firm for that personal touch.
 They’ll help you find the perfect person who demonstrates both outstanding hard and soft skills.

 In addition to the necessary hard skills, let’s take a look at what you should look for when interviewing for a top-level position.

 It's sometimes challenging to see an individual's true personality within an hour or so, particularly when the other person is deliberately on their best behaviour.
 Interviewees know they're being assessed, so they'll likely put on somewhat of a show.

 However, the right candidate will come across as genuine, and most importantly, sincerely enthusiastic about the position and working for the company.

 Are they familiar with the company’s history and can talk about various company facts with ease?
 Please take notice of the questions they ask you.
 Are they rehearsed or generic, or are they interesting and knowledgeable?

 A positive attitude is more than just expressing how much they’d like to work for you — look for energy that is sincere and honest.